adriancampos/CECS343-ONU/README.md

 * Change wild card to random color selection
 * End of game detection
 * Functionality of special cards: draw 2, skip, etc.

-Things to implement:
 * Only show card back for AI Player.
-Have the game enter debug mode when the user presses 'd' on keyboard.
+Have the game enter debug mode when the user presses 'D' on keyboard.
 In debug mode, the UI shows the cards in the AI player's hand.

+Features to implement:

 Canceled features:
 * Announce ONU